ElsaB/impact-annotator/data/other_databases/README.md

 # Get other databases data

-To get the data run in the cluster or on your working computer:
+To get the data run:
 ```shell
 $ bash get_data.sh
 ```